defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/iac/bootstrap/README.md

 uds run one-time-bootstrap-per-env --set ENV=$ENV

 #subsequent runs for $ENV
-uds run apply-aws-bootstrap --set ENV=$ENV
+uds run apply-bootstrap --set ENV=$ENV

 # re-init to use a different ENV and also s3 backend
 export ENV=stg